ciomperlik-zac/picam/README.md

 - Download the "endpoint.py" file.

 ### 2. Edit the callback function
-- Anything you put in the "callback" function will be run when the server revieves an alert.
+- Anything you put in the "callback" function will be run when the server receives an alert.

 ### 3. Run and connect to the server
 - Run the file and connect to the server using the /endpoint command.
 When prompted, enter the IP displayed in the server window.